 A significant drawback is that these companies offer nearly nothing in terms of health information and recommendations backed by the latest scientific research.
 Our genes hold so much more information than where our ancestors came from.

-Alternatively, a subscription to SelfDecode gives users access to personalized blog posts.
-A symptoms analyzer, individualized wellness reports, and much more for under $100 annually.
+Alternatively, a subscription to SelfDecode gives users access individualized wellness reports, access to a lab analysis tool, personalized health recommendations, and much more for under $100 annually.
+SelfDecode analyzes up to 1 million+ genetic variants per report to give you the most accurate information about your health.